eo-processor¶

 from eo_processor._core import trend_analysis

-# Generate some sample time-series data with a break
+# Generate some sample data with a break

 y = np.concatenate([